Pressure Cooker Pinto Beans, Tex-Mex style with bacon, onions, jalapeno, garlic, and cumin.

 - 1 onion, diced

 - ½ teaspoon fine sea salt

 - 3 cloves garlic, minced

 Bean cooking ingredients

 - Optional - 1 tablespoon lard (or vegetable oil)

 - 1 bay leaf

-- Sort, rinse, and brine the pinto beans: At least 8 hours before cooking, sort the pinto beans, removing broken beans, stones, and dirt clods.
-Rinse the beans, put them in a large container, cover with 1 tablespoon salt and 2 quarts water, and stir to dissolve the salt.
+- Soak the pinto beans: At least 8 hours before cooking, sort the pinto beans, removing broken beans, stones, and dirt clods.
+Rinse the beans, put them in a large container, sprinkle with 2 teaspoons of salt, pour in the 8 cups of water, and stir to dissolve the salt.
 Let the beans soak for at least 8 hours, or overnight.

-- Sauté the aromatics: Put the bacon in the pressure cooker pot over low heat, and cook until has rendered its fat and is crispy and brown, about 10 minutes.
+- Sauté the aromatics: Put the bacon in the pressure cooker pot over low heat, (Saute mode adjusted to low in an Instant Pot) and cook until the bacon renders its fat crisps up, about 10 minutes.
 Remove the bacon to a paper towel lined plate with a slotted spoon, leaving as much of the bacon fat behind as possible.
-(There should be 1 to 2 tbsp of fat left in the pan; if there is a lot less, add a little vegetable oil.)
-Turn the heat up to medium, add the onion, sprinkle with 1/2 tsp kosher salt, and sauté until the onions soften, about 5 minutes.
-Make a hole in the middle of the onions and add the garlic and cumin; let sit in the pan for 1 minute or until you can smell the garlic cooking, then stir into the onions.
-Cook, stirring, for 2 more minutes, then add the chipotle and stir.
+(There should be 1 to 2 teaspoons of fat left in the pan; if there is a lot less, add a little vegetable oil.)
+Turn the heat up to medium (Sauté mode adjusted to medium), add the onion and jalapeno, sprinkle with ½ teaspoon of salt, and sauté, stirring occasionally, until the onions soften, about 5 minutes.
+Make a hole in the middle of the onions and add the garlic and ground cumin; let sit in the pan for 1 minute, or until you can smell the garlic cooking.
+Stir the garlic and cumin into the onions.

 - Category: Pressure Cooker